 - Fractionated lasers for the treatment of vitiligo should only be offered as a last resort.
 Patch tests will need to be conducted prior to resurfacing and are not covered by Medicare.

 - Fractionated laser vitiligo treatments are similarly not covered by Medicare.
-Currently, the only Medicare-funded vitiligo treatment is phototherapy; these are bulk-billed for eligible clients.
+Currently, the only Medicare-funded vitiligo treatment is phototherapy; these are bulk-billed for eligible patients.

 308 nm Eximer lasers have gained experimental interest in the treatment of vitiligo.